ehealthsuisse/EPR-by-example/README.md

 The specification of the transactions are published in the ordinances of the law of the electronic patient dossier.
 There all details and options are found in the ordinances and the references therein.

-This pages explain the transactions by using samples recorded or adapted from transactions performed during the annual Swiss projectathon (September 2020).
+The pages explain the transactions by using samples recorded or adapted from transactions performed during the annual Swiss projectathon (September 2020).
 The pages shall be used as additional material to support developer and architects of primary systems to integrate to the Swiss EPR or plan to do so in the near future.

+Primary systems which wan't to test their implementation of the EPR transactions may either use the test systems provided by the communities or public available test systems.
+Currently there are two public test systems available:

+The Gazelle test environment provides the full set of tests available for EPR transactions.
+Tests may be used to verify the EPR compliance of each isolated transation.

+The EPR Playground is a public available installation of the EPR core infrastructure provided the BfH Bern.
+To reduce the gap for primary systems and ease the usage, the EPR playground dropped some of the security functions present in the Swiss EPR (e.g., mutual authentication, authorization).
+Up to this limitation the EPR playground supports the requirements of the Swiss EPR and vendors of primary systems may use the EPR playground to verify the transactions but also full use cases from patient registration to document exchange scenarios.

+Please see section below for details on the available public test systems.

 ## Patient Management